nilsramsperger/docker-nodebb/README.md

 * `/opt/nodebb/public/uploads` contains NodeBB uploads like avatars

 ## Update to latest version

+### From 1.2.2 to 1.4.4
+Since I didn't get any NodeBB version of the 1.3.x running, the auto-update feature can't be used for this kind of update.
+You will have to do it the manual way. _Sorry for that._

+_tbd_

+### Any minor version increase by one
+_For example 1.4.4 to 1.5.0_

 If you want to update your NodeBB to the latest version, just stop and remove your current container.
 Then recreate it with the `create` command from the install section.
 On startup, the container will run a `nodebb upgrade` and thus prepare the database for the new version of NodeBB.